roadrunner-server/roadrunner-docs/usage/environment.md

 # Environment configuration
-All RoadRunner workers will inherit system configuration available for parent server process.
+All RoadRunner workers will inherit the system configuration available for the parent server process.
 In addition, you can customize the set of env variables to be passed to your workers using part `env` of `.rr` configuration file.

 ```yaml
 env: